 Vague reporting can lead to confusion among testing teams and delay the UAT process.
 Bugs found during UAT should be reported with plenty of detailed information that can be easily interpreted and understood by dev teams.
 Test automation solutions like Opkey allow business users to seamlessly take screenshots or recordings and forward these details to development teams.

-User Acceptance Testing reduces the probability of ERP failure and ensures higher adoption rates.
+User Acceptance Testing is key to ERP implementation success as it ensures higher adoption rates.
 To ensure UAT success, development teams should follow these best practices and also consider a no code test automation platform like Opkey so that business users can efficiently and actively participate in the testing process.
 As a leading test automation platform, Opkey supports enterprises with Oracle UAT, Workday UAT, Salesforce UAT, SAP UAT, and UAT for almost 14+ other enterprise applications.